 Any complex project flows more smoothly with forethought and careful planning.
-Researcher experiences indicate that the following are worth serious consideration before beginning:
+Researcher experiences indicate that the following are worth serious consideration before beginning an evidence synthesis project:

 1. Study team

 - Minimum: 2 (for objectivity) to screen abstracts and full-text.

 - Ideal: 3, with 3rd member providing input for consensus on disputed items.